 Your ROSA exemption will be processed within 7–10 business days from receipt.
 Please allow up to 15 business days to receive your product before contacting DC DMV.
 The ROSA exemption is good for 1 year.

 Temporary residents (who reside in the District more than 30 calendar days) must register their vehicles or apply for a reciprocity permit.
-More information on reciprocity is available at the link below:

-NOTE: Once you receive an exemption from ROSA, your vehicle license tag number will be entered into the District's ticket management system.
+Note: Once you receive an exemption from ROSA, your vehicle license tag number will be entered into the District's ticket management system.
 The exemption applies to ROSA enforcement only.
 All other parking regulations still apply, such as residential parking.
 You will receive a receipt for your records indicating the exemption expiration date (365 days).

 If you receive a ticket for failure to secure DC DMV tags, you may submit the ticket for adjudication online, by mail, or in person.
 You must present the same documents listed for receiving the ROSA exemption.
-More information is available at the link below:

 After the 1-year exemption period, if you receive another warning notice, you may repeat the exemption process above.

-NOTE: A ROSA exemption is NOT a parking permit, and it does NOT exempt a vehicle from District parking regulations.
+Note: A ROSA exemption is NOT a parking permit, and it does not exempt a vehicle from District parking regulations.
 For example, vehicles with ROSA exemptions are still subject to all Residential Parking Permit restrictions in effect in the location where the vehicle is parked.

-Similarly, a Visitor Parking Pass is not related to the ROSA program, and the use of a Visitor Parking Pass to allow a vehicle to avoid RPP time limits will NOT exempt that vehicle from ROSA requirements.
+Similarly, a Visitor Parking Pass is not related to the ROSA program, and the use of a Visitor Parking Pass to allow a vehicle to avoid RPP time limits will not exempt that vehicle from ROSA requirements.